PaulSchiretz/pgl-backup/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-> *Never forget, ***this is just software***; there are so many more important aspects of life.
+> *Never forget: this is just software.
+There are so many more important things in life.
 Let's be friends, be kind to each other, and make this a great community for everyone!*

 ## Our Pledge